 Skip to main content

 Connect your Hiveku project to a GitHub repository for version control, collaboration, and CI/CD workflows.
+GitHub is optional — projects without it work fine — but once it’s connected, Hiveku treats GitHub as the source of truth for your code.

 Connect your account